-Students may explore an interest in humanities or social science research early in their careers by taking a Freshman Seminar or a Benjamin Franklin Seminar.
+Students may explore an interest in humanities or social science research early in their careers by taking a freshman seminar or a Benjamin Franklin Seminar.
 As they explore their majors, students should consider fields they might want to do graduate study in, taking opportunities to enroll in research methods courses and seminars in those fields (even if they are not part of the student's major).
 They should also take advantage of the Undergraduate Research Directory and the many other resources for undergraduate research available through the College website.

-Natural Science
+Natural Sciences

 Penn offers much to the student who wishes to study science at the highest levels.
 Those who wish to major in one of the natural sciences should take courses in that discipline in their first semester.
-Students should speak with the undergraduate chair of the department that interests them as they plan their first year.
+Students should speak to the science department faculty about opportunities to get involved in laboratory work.